Bee Trading Cards were created as part of the Bumble Domicile exhibit.

 Check out our Bee Trading Card Gallery to see all of the cards in Series 1.
 We also have a gallery of each of the colour-coded DNA barcodes of the solitary and social bees featured, which you can download and compare!

 Series 1 cards feature local bees which we highlighed in 2008 activities: Bumble Domicile exhibit and the Pink Condo observation bee box (our data gathering site for what became Window Mini-Gallery).
 These cards nicely cross-reference with A Guide to Toronto’s Pollinators and The Bees of Toronto (at Resources), and a visit in person to one of several solitary bee viewing installations in Ontario (detailed at Audio Bee Booths; “Pink Condo” is now located at the Royal Botanical Gardens).
 This series includes only a handful of the 200+ species of bees which live within a 2 hour radius of Toronto.
 Honey bees are not not included, as we are focusing on native pollinators (explained at Bee Biodiversity).

-Bee Trading Cards are are available from Pollinator Partnership and Pollinator Partnership Canada.
+Bee Trading Cards are sold via Pollinator Partnership and Pollinator Partnership Canada.
 They’re available in versions which reference Eastern North America and Eastern Canada (the content is identical).
 An original art-science collaboration, they’re a hit with all ages!

 Click here to download this 1-page PDF about the Bee Trading Cards.